ranliu98/ranliu98.github.io/_pages/updates.md

   - /updates
 ---

+2023-08-11 Honored to be invited as a speaker and panelist at [GT/Emory NeuroAI Summer School](https://neuroai-atl.github.io/neuroaisummer23/about/).

 2022-11-09 I will join Apple Machine Learning Research (MLR) for a 6-month internship next year (from Jan to Aug).

 2022-09-14 Two of our papers [Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers](https://arxiv.org/abs/2206.06131) and [MTNeuro: A Benchmark for Evaluating Representations of Brain Structure Across Multiple Levels of Abstraction](https://arxiv.org/abs/2301.00345) were accepted by NeurIPS 2022!